 That’s why Carl-Johan often travels around looking for locations.
-Autumn is the perfect time to go on some of Swedish Lapland’s Touring Routes to find beautiful colours.
+Autumn is the perfect time to go on a road trip to find beautiful colours.

 – Another thing to bear in mind when capturing the autumn colours of the landscape is trying to get up high.
 It gives images a greater depth.

 Of course, light is always important in a picture.
 In many ways, light gives the image life.
 But don’t think you need sunshine all the time.
 On the contrary, sunny days can be a bit restrictive as the best light – the so-called trailing light – only occurs in the morning and in the evening.